-To that end, we have proposed a new 2008 Long Term Incentive Plan that will be directly related to 100% performance of the financial targets announced at our 2007 Investor Day.
-This plan is designed to deliver earned awards on an annual basis in the for of options to be granted under the 2008 Plan provided such plan is approved by shareholders at the Annual General Meeting.
+To that end, we have put in place a new 2008 Long Term Incentive Plan that will be directly related to 100% performance of the financial targets announced at our 2007 Investor Day.
+This plan is designed to deliver earned awards on an annual basis in the form of options to be granted under the 2008 Plan provided such plan is approved by shareholders at the Annual General Meeting and the 2001 Share Purchase and Option Plan ("2001 Plan").
 For each of the next three years, employees will be eligible to earn a particular number of options if, and only if, they hit our financial targets.
 50% of each year's award will be earned for achieving the respective Adjusted EPS target of \$2.85-\$2.95 in 2008, \$3.30-\$3.40 in 2009 and \$4.00-\$4.10 in 2010.
 Another 50% of each year's award will be earned by hitting the corresponding Adjusted Operating Margin target of 24% in 2008, 26% in 2009 and 28% in 2010.

-Any Adjusted EPS or Operating Margin-based options not earned in 2008 and 2009 may be earned nonetheless if the Adjusted EPS and/or the Operating Margin targets for 2010 are achieved.
-In addition, if the highest range of the Adjusted EPS target for 2010 is exceeded and total shareholder return over the three year performance period exceeds the average of the Standard and Poor's 500 by at least 1.5%, additional options will be earned in order to incentivize and reward this exceptional performance.
+Adjusted EPS or Operating Margin-based options not earned in 2008 and 2009 may be earned nonetheless if the Adjusted EPS and/or the Operating Margin targets for 2010 are achieved.
+In addition, if the highest range of the Adjusted EPS target for 2010 is exceeded and total shareholder return over the three year performance period exceeds the average of the Standard and Poor's 500 by at least 1.5%, additional options will be granted in order to incentivise and reward this exceptional performance.